mohemiv/TCLtools/README.md

   -f, --upgrade-the-speed      The speed can be increased by 1-15 KB/s, but connections don't close automatically.
 Dangerous!
   -h, --help                   Show this help message and exit.
   -q, --disable-output         Quite mode.
 Dangerous, sometimes you can not stop the script after the start!
-  -n, --disable-dns            Never do DNS resolution with -D
+  -l, --low-ports              Use privileged source ports (they will be incremented from 1 to 1023 consistently) -n, --disable-dns            Never do DNS resolution with -D

    example: